Skip to content

 Each pareo is designed to accompany you from morning to night:

-Here are a few suggestions inspired by the Ines de la Fressange style:
+Some suggestions inspired by the Ines de la Fressange style:

 A word from the House

-It's an everyday object that, when well chosen, becomes precious.
-At Ines de la Fressange Paris, it embodies everything we love: femininity, a taste for beauty and joyful simplicity.
+It’s an everyday object that, when well chosen, becomes precious.
+At Ines de la Fressange Paris, it embodies everything we love: femininity, a taste for beauty, and joyful simplicity.

 Discover our exclusive collection of pareos!